 There are loads of things to do in Singapore with kids, but Sentosa Island has the largest concentration of Singapore attractions for kids, making it easy to entertain even the most energetic of families.

-Choose from world-class attractions in Sentosa such as Universal Studios; visit the manta rays and sharks at one of the world’s largest aquariums, the SEA Aquarium; or simply choose to sip cocktails on the beach as your children play in the sand.
+Choose from world-class attractions in Sentosa such as Universal Studios; visit the manta rays and sharks at one of the world’s largest aquariums, the Singapore Oceanarium; or simply choose to sip cocktails on the beach as your children play in the sand.

 With a whole host of fantastic family hotels in Sentosa, great restaurants and nice beaches, you could easily spend your entire Singapore holiday without even leaving Sentosa island (not that we would recommend that of course!)

-Read on below for our full guide to Sentosa Island, including the best Sentosa attractions for families, the best family hotels in Sentosa, the best Sentosa restaurants – and how to get to Sentosa.
+Read on below for our full guide to Sentosa Island, including the best Sentosa attractions for families, the best family hotels in Sentosa, the best Sentosa restaurants – plus how to get to there!

 Sentosa Island Attractions